5:125 Personal Technology and Social Media; Usage and Conduct

-- Not disclose student record information, including student work, photographs or students, names of students, or any other personally identifiable information about students, in compliance with policy 5:130, Responsibilities Concerning Internal Information.
+- Not disclose confidential information, including but not limited to school student records (e.g., student work, photographs or students, names of students, or any other personally identifiable information about students) or personnel records, in compliance with policy 5:130, Responsibilities Concerning Internal Information.
 For District employees, proper approval may include implied consent under the circumstances.

 - Refrain from using the District’s logos without permission and follow Board policy 5:170, Copyright, and all District copyright compliance procedures.